erachelson/MLclass/README.md

 - Basic level in Python (language fundamentals, numpy).
 - Basic probability and optimization theory.

 You must download and install an Anaconda distribution for the latest version of Python before the course (https://anaconda.org/).
-Alternatively (to downloading Anaconda), you'll need a working Python installation (latest version) with at least, Numpy, Scipy, Matplotlib and Jupyter installed.
+Alternatively (to downloading Anaconda), you'll need a working Python installation (latest version) with at least, Numpy, Scipy, Matplotlib and Jupyter installed.<br>
 Additional required Python packages:
 - nltk
 - keras (conda install keras)